-Tutoring services are available at specified times during the school year in the Tutoring Center on the second floor of the library.
+Tutoring services are available during the school year by contacting Director of Tutoring Services and Developmental Studies.
 Any student may take advantage of these services at no charge, including Distance Education students who can meet with tutors electronically.
-Participation in tutoring is mandated for students on academic probation.
+Participation in tutoring is mandated for students on academic warning and probation.

-- 1) Students who are placed on academic probation must set up a meeting at the tutoring center during the first two weeks of classes. - 2) In this meeting, the tutor and the student must create an academic success plan for the semester.
-This plan must include the following elements: - A) A description of problematic academic achievement areas: tests, writing, time management, study skills, etc. - B) A determination of the frequency and duration of required tutoring sessions. - C) A review of current obligations and a plan/schedule for completing all major assignments for the semester. - D) Any other individual areas of improvement that need to be addressed such as tardiness, class, attendance, etc. - 3) The plan must be submitted to and approved by the Director of Developmental Studies.
-This plan serves as a contract between the student and the school and must be fulfilled in order for student to be removed from probationary standing. - 4) The student must provide midterm reports to the Director of Developmental Studies.
+- 1) Students who are placed on academic warning or probation must set up a meeting with the Director of Tutoring Services and Developmental Studies during the first two weeks of classes to be assigned a tutor. - 2) The tutor and the student must create an academic success plan for the semester.
+This plan must include the following elements: - A) A description of problematic academic achievement areas: tests, writing, time management, study skills, etc. - B) A determination of scheduled meetings with the minimum being one session per week. - C) A review of current obligations and a plan/schedule for completing all major assignments for the semester. - D) Any other individual areas of improvement that need to be addressed such as tardiness, class, attendance, etc. - 3) The plan must be submitted to and approved by the Director of Tutoring and Developmental Studies.
+This plan serves as a contract between the student and the school and must be fulfilled in order for student to be removed from warning or probationary standing. - 4) The student must provide midterm reports to the Director of Tutoring and Developmental Studies.